3shmawyz/Cantiin/src/README.md

 Youtube: How to Install Python 3.8.2 on Windows 10</a>

+## Displaying Code (Not Essential) : ##
+You can download any text editor.
+This is a list of the text editors, choose one:
+1. **Sublime Text 3 (I use it and recommend it)**
+It is very light weight, dark interface, comfortable to your eyes.
+2. Atom
+3. Notepad++
+4. Visual Studio Code

+**NOTE**: This step is **not essential**.
+To run the code you do not need a text editor, however.

 ## Using the command line : ##
 On **Windows**, you might need to download **Gitbash**, you can find it in this link: